coopermaruyama/universal-turbo-stack/README.md

-# 1. universal-turbo-stack
+# Universal Turbo <!-- omit in toc -->

-A slightly opinionated starter for cross-platform React that runs anywhere, with a focus on developer experience, code sharing, and production readiness.
+Opinionated starter for cross-platform React (Native).

 This starter is built on top of [Turborepo](https://turborepo.org) and includes: